Kirsten Dunst: Music career

-Dunst made her singing debut in the comedy film Get Over It, performing two songs written by Marc Shaiman.
+In 2001, Dunst made her singing debut in the comedy film Get Over It, performing two songs written by Marc Shaiman.

 She recorded Henry Creamer and Turner Layton's jazz standard "After You've Gone" that was used in the end credits of The Cat's Meow.
 In Spider-Man 3, she sang two songs as Mary Jane Watson, one during a Broadway performance, and one as a singing waitress in a jazz club.
 Dunst recorded the songs earlier and lip-synced while filming.
-She appeared in the music videos for Savage Garden's "I Knew I Loved You", Beastie Boys' "Make Some Noise" and R.E.M.'s "We All Go Back to Where We Belong" and she sang two tracks which were "This Old Machine" and "Summer Day" on Jason Schwartzman's 2007 solo album Nighttiming.
+She appeared in the music videos for Savage Garden's "I Knew I Loved You", Beastie Boys' "Make Some Noise" and R.E.M.'s "We All Go Back to Where We Belong" and she sang two tracks, "This Old Machine" and "Summer Day", on Jason Schwartzman's 2007 solo album Nighttiming.
 In 2007, Dunst said she had no intention to release albums, saying, "It worked when Barbra Streisand was doing it, but now it's a little cheesy, I think.
 It works better when singers are in movies".

-Dunst starred as the magical princess Majokko in the Takashi Murakami and McG directed short Akihabara Majokko Princess singing a cover of The Vapors' 1980 song "Turning Japanese".
-This was shown at the "Pop Life" exhibition in London's Tate Modern museum from October 1, 2009, to January 17, 2010.
+Dunst starred as the magical princess Majokko in the Takashi Murakami-and-McG-directed short Akihabara Majokko Princess singing a cover of The Vapors' 1980 song "Turning Japanese".
+This was shown at the "Pop Life" exhibition in London's Tate Modern gallery from October 1, 2009, to January 17, 2010.
 It shows Dunst dancing around Akihabara, a shopping district in Tokyo, Japan.

 Personal life

-In 2001, Dunst purchased a house in Toluca Lake, California, selling it in September 2019 for $4.5 million.
-In 2010, she sold a property in Nichols Canyon, California, for $1.4 million.
-Dunst owned a Lower Manhattan apartment which she listed for sale in 2017.

 In early 2008, Dunst was treated for depression at the Cirque Lodge treatment center in Utah.
 In late March 2008, she left the treatment center and began filming All Good Things.
-Two months later, she went public with this information in order to dispel rumors of drug and alcohol abuse, stating, "Now that I'm feeling stronger, I was prepared to say something. [...]
+Two months later, she went public with this information in order to dispel rumors of substance abuse, stating, "Now that I'm feeling stronger, I was prepared to say something. ...
 Depression is pretty serious and should not be gossiped about".

-Relationships

-Dunst began dating actor Jake Gyllenhaal in 2002, after the two were introduced by Gyllenhaal's sister and Dunst's Mona Lisa Smile co-star, Maggie Gyllenhaal.
-The two shared a Los Angeles home before breaking up in 2004, reportedly on friendly terms.
-She was in a relationship with her On the Road co-star Garrett Hedlund from 2012 to 2016; they were briefly engaged before eventually breaking up.
+From 2002 to 2004, Dunst was in a relationship with Jake Gyllenhaal.
+She was in a relationship with her On the Road co-star Garrett Hedlund from 2012 to 2016.
+Dunst and Hedlund were briefly engaged before eventually breaking up.
 She began a relationship with her Fargo co-star Jesse Plemons in 2016 and they became engaged in 2017.
 Their first son was born in May 2018.
 In a cover shoot for W directed by long-time collaborator Sofia Coppola, she announced that she was pregnant with her second child, and later gave birth to their second son in May 2021.
-Dunst and Plemons were married in July 2022.
+Dunst and Plemons were married in July 2022 at a resort in Ocho Rios, Jamaica.